Concierge ABA

 Procedure 2: Same set-up as in procedure 1 except pictures are now placed on two different walls and items are also placed inside and outside of the room.

-The exercise above includes layered demands on attention (to task and to others), working visual memory, executive function and serves to fortify social awareness.
-Children are required to attend to the instructor; to that which the instructor attends and to is required to track the instructor as they move about the room.
+The exercise above includes layered demands on attention (to task and to others), working visual memory, executive function and also serves to fortify social awareness.
+Children are required to attend to the instructor; to that which the instructor attends and is required to track the instructor as they move about the room.
 By mixing instructions, children learn to switch flexibly between different kinds of instructions.